AIIX/Mycroft-Ai-QtApplication/README.md

 * Appimage for the Qt Application for any desktop environment (Linux)
 * Download -> chmod +x mycroft-qtapplication.AppImage -> Run
 * Go To Settings and Set the Start and Stop path to your Mycroft.sh file in the Mycroft-Core folder
-* Toggle The Switch on The Top Right Corner to Start Mycroft
+* Toggle The Switch on The Top Left Corner to Start Mycroft

 ### Building From Source: